 Charles Aston Key (1793 – 1849) was an English surgeon.

-Key introduced the operation for division of the prostate gland in lithotomy with the straight staff, using only a single knife in 1824.
-The success of his operations established his reputation as a surgeon
+Key introduced the operation for division of the prostate gland in lithotomy with the straight staff, using only a single knife (1824); and introducing the principle of dividing the stricture without opening of the hernial sac in cases of strangulated hernia – herniotomy (1833).
+The success of these operations established his reputation as a surgeon.

 Eponymously affiliated with the Key-Hodgkin murmur (1827)

-- 1845 – elected Fellow of the Royal College of Surgeons
+- 1821 – Member of the Royal College of Surgeons

 Key-Hodgkin murmur (1827)